maths/stack-web/docs/index.md

 <thead>
   <tr style="text-align:justify">
 	<td> <h3>Who uses STACK?</h3>
   <p>STACK is popular for its rich features, open-source nature and foundation in educational research.
 STACK is used by universities, commercial partners, and developers alike.
-To learn more about how STACK is used around the world, please see our 2019 <a href="%CONTENT/2019-cate-case-studies.pdf">collection of case studies</a>, or visit our Case Studies page.
+To learn more about how STACK is used around the world, please visit our Case Studies page.

   <td>  <h3>Training and Events</h3>
       <p>We regularly host training workshops and conferences.
 To sign up for one of our future events, or see materials from our past events, go to our Training and Events page.</p></td>